Contributors asked for more mentoring and guidance during the first weeks of work, so the Buddy Program was born!

 - Flag to People Ops topics or situations that seem to be confusing for new hires, so we can tackle them better and faster!

-- Share reflections of your time as a buddy in the #newbies channel to help others learn from your experience.
+- Share reflections of your time as a buddy in the #status-newbies channel to help others learn from your experience.

 Guidelines for approaching the first meeting

 If you have not done this role before it can seem daunting; this is matched by the new starter feeling a bit overwhelmed possibly by a new role and new environment.